fishcus/KAP-manual/en/model/cube/corr.en.md

 ## CORR(Beta) ##

 Correlation coefficient is used in statics to measure how strong a relationship is between two variables.
-In KAP V2.5.5, it supports the correlation coefficients function, which is named *corr*.
+In V2.5.5, it supports the correlation coefficients function, which is named *corr*.

 ### CORR Introduction ###